 Are you wondering if you should dish out to see Shrek the Musical at the Children’s Theater?
 I give my very opinionated review of Shrek from book to movie to Broadway to the Children’s Theatre.
 I’d love to hear your feedback.
 Let me know what you think of any of them.

 In 1990, the Shrek phenomenon began with the publication of the book by William Steig.
 It was written for 4 to 8 year olds and was only 32 pages.
 To say the movie was based on it is kind of an exaggeration.
 There is an Ogre named Shrek who is much nastier than the movie version.
-There is a talking donkey who Shrek abuses.
-He is not a main character.
+There is a talking donkey who the Ogre abuses; he is not a main character.
 And Shrek falls in love with another ogre at the end, however, she was never a princess.
-The Shrek of the book and his ogre love are nasty to the end.
+The ogres of the book are nasty to the end.
 I guess the moral is that there is someone for everyone.
 As far as kids books go, I wasn’t particularly impressed.
 I wouldn’t want to own it, but it is kind of a fun conversation starter about how different it is from the movie.
 The book is available through the library, The Red Balloon Bookshop and Wild Rumpus.

 Here’s a little taste